My background for the

 Are we dealing enough with how science drives the economy?
 With

-how the purpose of the economy is economic growth?
+how the purpose of the economy is economic growth on growth?
 With the

 extent to which such growth is counterproductive to other